-There are three different methods, and you can try any of them on your Windows 10 PC.
+There are three different methods to enable & apply Color Filters to the computer screen, and you can try any of them on your Windows 10 PC.

 1] Using the Keyboard shortcut

 This is probably the fastest way to enable the color filter on your Windows 10 screen.
 Just press Win+Ctrl+C keys together.
 You will get the Grayscale effect immediately.
 However, the problem with this keyboard shortcut is it cannot enable other color filters except Grayscale.
 To check out different filters, you need to follow the following guide.

 This is where you can find the Color Filters option.
 Open Windows Settings panel by pressing Win+I and go to Ease of Access > Color filters.

 On your right-hand side, you can find an option called Turn on color filter.
 Toggle the button to enable it immediately.

 After enabling, you can choose various filters such as: